respresso/respresso-client-android/README.md

 	- [Update text in a view](#update-text-in-a-view)

 ## Usage
 The plugin aar needs to be defined in the classpath of your build script.
 It is directly available on Maven central.
-This snippet shows how to add repositories to your root build.gradle:
+This snippet shows how to add repositories to your root `build.gradle`:
 ```groovy
 buildscript {